-An objective of the planning process is to identify projects which help the region meet its transportation, economic, land use, environmental, and quality of life goals.
-The evaluation framework for the update is the same one used for ON TO 2050; however, there are several important differences from the original ON TO 2050 project evaluations:
+The planning process identifies projects that help the region meet its transportation, economic, land use, environmental, and quality-of-life goals.
+The evaluation framework for the update is the same one used for ON TO 2050; however, several important differences exist from the original ON TO 2050 project evaluations.
+These include:

-- Revised socioeconomic forecast New population and employment forecasts were developed for the plan update to take advantage of more recent Census data on the regional population and to account for the impacts of the COVID-19 pandemic on the region's economy.
-A new land use model (UrbanSim) was used to develop the spatial distribution of households, population, and jobs in 2050.
+- Revised socioeconomic forecast: New population and employment forecasts were developed for the plan update to take advantage of more recent census data on the regional population and account for the impacts of the COVID-19 pandemic on the region's economy.
+A new land-use model (UrbanSim) helped develop the spatial distribution of households, population, and jobs in 2050.
 This local area allocation of people and employment provides the foundation for the analysis of the RSPs.
 More information about UrbanSim and the regional socioeconomic forecast is available in the Regional Socioeconomic Forecast Appendix.
-The socioeconomic data used for the RSP evaluations was a draft version of the 2050 forecast for the plan Update - Travel demand model update CMAP's trip-based travel demand model was one of the primary tools used to conduct the RSP evaluations.
-The travel model was updated to reflect the travel behavior captured in the most recent household travel survey (My Daily Travel) which concluded data collection in spring 2019.
-Additionally, other procedural improvements, such as expanding the number of transportation mode options and including a work from home allocation model, were implemented in the model.
-More information can be found in the Travel Demand Model Documentation Appendix. - Updated data inputs Data input files used to conduct the evaluations were updated in instances where more recent data were available.
+The socioeconomic data used for the RSP evaluations was a draft version of the 2050 forecast for the plan update. - Travel demand model update: CMAP's trip-based travel demand model was one of the primary tools used to conduct the RSP evaluations.
+The travel model was updated to reflect the travel behavior captured in the most recent household travel survey (My Daily Travel), which concluded data collection in spring 2019.
+Additionally, other procedural improvements, such as expanding the number of transportation mode options and including a work-from-home allocation model, were implemented in the model.
+More information can be found in the Travel Demand Model Documentation Appendix. - Updated data inputs: Data input files used to conduct the evaluations were updated in instances where more recent data were available.
 In addition to the population and employment data, this included revised information on green infrastructure, water resources, bridge and pavement condition, traffic safety and reliability, and transit asset conditions.

-The RSP evaluation framework classifies performance metrics into three categories: addressing today's needs, improving 2050 travel, and implementing ON TO 2050 planning priorities.
-The following discussion describes the project evaluation measures within those categories.
+The RSP evaluation framework classifies performance metrics into three categories.
+Those categories cover addressing today's needs, improving 2050 travel, and implementing ON TO 2050 planning priorities.
+The following part of this section describes the project evaluation measures within those three categories.